openhab/openhabian/docs/openhabian-amanda.md

 Installation will ask you a couple of questions.
 * "What's the directory to store backups into?"
-Here you need to enter the _local_ directory on the openHABian box, also known as _the mountpoint_.
+Here you need to enter the _local_ directory on the openHABian box, also known as _the mount point_.
 This is where you have mounted your USB storage or NAS disk share (see above).
 * "How many virtual containers will you setup inside the storage dir ?"
 You usually enter the typecycle here.